15 Until Next Time…

 A generic model

 In words, this equation says that the target variable \(y\) is a function of the feature inputs \(X\), along with anything else that we don’t include in that set.
-This is the basic form of a model, and it’s the same for linear regression, logistic regression, and even random forests and neural networks1.
+This is a basic form of a model, and it’s the same for linear regression, logistic regression, and even random forests and neural networks1.

 Logistic Regression Model